 Whatever the popular trend is, there will always be some people who aren’t fond of permanent identifying marks.
-But what can you do if you have made a few foolish mistakes in the past and you need to remove personal information from the internet?
-Fortunately, it is a lot less painful to remove some of your personal information from the internet than it is to remove a Mike Tyson Special.
+But what can you do if you have made a few foolish mistakes in the past and you need to remove personal information from Internet websites?
+Fortunately, it is a lot less painful to remove personal information from Internet websites than it is to remove a Mike Tyson Special.

 GO TO THE SOURCE

 Removing private info from online profiles is an obvious first step, but there are a lot of websites that share or sell your data without your knowledge.
 There are ways to clean up a lot of that information too.